Lacking Motivation and Inspiration? 5 Secrets to Get Unstuck

 If you can't get yourself to move forward on the path to achieving a cherished goal, what's the problem?

 Do you dislike the work itself?
-If you want to write or study something, do you like your topic, or do you secretly want to throw away what's practical and focus on something else that's more risky yet much more exciting to you?
+If you want to write or study something, do you like your topic and feel that the message is an important one?

 Do you feel unexcited about your workspace or environment?
 During seasons of my life where I've had yucky workspaces (one was a tiny office with no windows, another a cluttered space which hardly had room to turn around in) I got almost no writing or creating done.
 These days I'm in a beautiful bright space which is steps away from nature, I look forward to sitting at my desk and reward work done with a walk in the fresh air with my dog.